In Vue.js, composables are functions that encapsulate reactive logic and can be reused across multiple components.

 </script>

-Suppose we want to create a composable to handle the state of a form.
+Suppose we want to create a composable to handle form state.

 // useForm.js